Skip to main content

 BEHAVIOURS THAT HELP LEADERS MANAGE A CRISIS

-We are a nation of cricket lovers.
+Why We Do What We Do Ever wondered why we make certain decisions—why we vote for a leader, support a brand, or react to a crisis the way we do?
+Much like the patterns on a cricket pitch shaped by the mower’s direction, our behaviors are shaped—quietly but powerfully—by the direction of our values and beliefs.
+The Invisible Forces Guiding Us We are a nation of cricket lovers.
 The feature that we hit upon straightaway when visiting a cricket stadium for the first time is the grass.
 Pruned to perfection, it exhibits stripes, diamonds, a checkerboard, or even arches.
-Over the years I have gathered many theories about how they’re created: the grass is colored, has different lengths, and so on., but the real reason is a lot naiver.
+Over the years we may have gathered many theories about how they are created: the grass is colored, has different lengths, and so on.
+But the real reason is a lot more naive.
 It’s the direction of the blades that tints the grass in various shades.
-When the sun hits an upright blade, its whole frame reflects the light – rendering it brighter than a blade that points directly towards the sun.
-Most professionals create the patterns by mowing in different directions.
-But the astute among them have another trick up their sleeve: they use a simple roller behind their mower to direct the blades with even more force.
-And the same way the mowing and rolling directs the grass, our values and beliefs direct our behavior as humans .
-What influences our beha
+When the sun hits an upright blade, its whole frame reflects the light–rendering it brighter than a blade that points directly towards the sun.
+Most professionals create the...